Tax resistance in the United States: Conscientious objection to military taxation

 The theory that taxpayers become complicit in the actions of their government when they pay for the government's functioning and requisitions through their taxes, and that therefore one must scrutinize the actions of the government and refuse to pay for them if they become grossly immoral, is key to the war tax resistance practiced by American Quakers since colonial times.
 It also forms an important philosophical basis for other religious and secular American war tax resisters down to the present day.

 War tax resisters in the United States pioneered the idea that conscientious objection to military taxation ought to be a legally protected right: that is, taxpayers who are morally opposed to taking part in war should not be forced to fund war, just as governments often permit such people to avoid military conscription.

 This theory has been extended by people who oppose other aspects of government funding.
 A few have refused to pay taxes on the grounds that some government health spending goes to institutions that provide abortions.
-A number of Amish people refused to pay taxes for government social insurance programs on conscientious grounds.
+A number of Amish people refused to pay taxes for government social insurance programs on conscientious grounds (see below).